 When we talk about living off-grid, there are a few things we think about.

-RVs come with all size tanks.
-The bigger the freshwater, gray and black water tanks, the longer you can stay off-grid.
+RVs come with many different size tanks.
+The bigger the fresh water, gray and black water tanks, the longer you can stay off-grid or ‘boondock‘ in your RV.
 However, RV tank size is usually relative to the size of the RV.
 A 40-foot class A motorhome has big tanks.
 Still, this limits parking off-grid due to the rig’s undercarriage clearance.

 Small class C motorhomes have come on the market recently that feature larger tanks.
 These same motorhomes usually come prewired for solar.
 They are targeted to customers who want a smaller profile RV for access to more remote campsites.